ramanaptr/ez-recyclerview/README.md

   <img src="https://visitor-badge.laobi.icu/badge?page_id=ramanaptr.ez-recyclerview" alt="visitor - ez recyclerview" />
   <br>
   <br>
   <p>Ez-RecyclerView is library that help android developer work with DRY (Don't Repeat Yourself) to make it easier when to create a basic recycler view.
 To create the recycler view sure to always repeat it, especially the ViewHolder and it's Adapter, so I decided to solve the problems, "Ez RecyclerView" library the main advantage, you can display a list of data without creating ViewHolders and Adapters repeatedly.
-Please for OOP programmers..
-"DRY" contribute with me 👍 </p>
+C'mon, contribute with me 👍 </p>
 </p>